 - How long does the IELTS take to complete?

-- Paper-based Test – Writing, Listening, Reading – Up to 3 hours
+- Paper-based IELTS – Writing, Listening, Reading – Up to 3 hours

-- Computer-delivered Test – Listening, Reading, Writing – Up to 2 hours 45 mins
+- Computer-delivered IELTS – Listening, Reading, Writing – Up to 2 hours 45 mins

 - Will headphones be provided for listening test?